Credit Card Processing

 No Initial Costs

-Well, this is certainly true.
-A lease does not typically require an initial investment.
-Instead, it drains your bank account over a period of two to four years.
-If possible, consider borrowing $200 for a friend or relative if this is your main motivation for leasing a machine.
+So it’s true that there is no initial cost with an equipment lease.
+Instead, it drains your bank account over a period of two to four years, in the form of that monthly payment.
+If possible, consider borrowing a few hundred dollars from a friend or relative if this is your main motivation for leasing a machine.
+If that’s not an option, some processors will offer low-cost machine rentals, which usually have more forgiving terms and can be cancelled.

 Fixed Monthly Payment